anair-dev01/AI-Based-2D-Interior-Room-Editor/README.md

 Setup:
 Clone the repository,
-Install dependencies using pip install -r requirements.txt, Place the model file in the project root directory, Ensure asset folders contain transparent PNG images
+Install dependencies using mentioned in requirements, Place the model file in the project root directory, Ensure asset folders contain transparent PNG images